danisaleem/Learning-React/README.md

-# Getting Started React
+# Learning React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+A small demo blog site built using React framework.
+One can view all blogs, view details of  specific blog, add new blogs and delete blogs!

+# How to?
+Clone the repository.
+Open the terminal in the project directory.
+* ### `$ npm install`

-In the project directory, you can run:
+To view the application in the browser, In the project directory, you can run:

-### `npm start`
+* ### `$ npm run start`

-Runs the app in the development mode.\
+This will run the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Now open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-## Learn More
+## Learn More | Documentation

 To learn React, check out the [React documentation](https://reactjs.org/).